mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 There's not much you can do yet because it's a minimal NixOS environment with nothing installed.

-To make this more interesting, you can install a desktop GUI and a few applications.
+To make your NixOS experience more interesting, install a desktop GUI and a few applications.
 To begin, download [my example NixOS configuration file]({{<baseurl>}}nixos-pi4/configuration.nix):

 ```bash
 curl \